-If faculty, staff, and students are contacted by a member of the media, please refer the media source to ATSU C&M at publicrelations@atsu.edu, 660.626.2272 (Missouri campus), or 480.245.6265 (Arizona campus) for response.
+If faculty, staff, and students are contacted by a member of the media, please refer the media source to ATSU C&M at publicrelations@atsu.edu for response.
 Be sure to inform C&M about all media inquiries as soon as they occur.
 C&M will lead the University's efforts in the appropriate response and action to media requests.

-Media training for atsu faculty, staff, and students
+Media training for ATSU faculty, staff, and students